Shoestring Glacier

 The Shoestring Glacier is a small valley glacier, stretching out from the 8364 ft peak of Mount St. Helens in Skamania county in southwest Washington in the United States.
 The source of the glacier was an ice and snow field on the summit of the mountain.
-75% of the glacier's volume was removed through the volcanic activity of Saint Helens, creating deadly lahars down the mountainside.
+75% of the glacier's volume was removed through the 1980 volcanic activity of St. Helens, creating deadly lahars down the mountainside.
 The glacier has also created a truncated spur on the mountain.